Skip to content

 Are Lone Star ticks found in North Carolina?

-April – October.
+Peak Lone Star tick activity in North Carolina is typically April – October.
 Plan extra prevention during these months — repellent, permethrin-treated clothing, and daily tick checks for kids and pets.
+In warmer regions, ticks can be active longer.

 Prevention checklist for North Carolina